martin-S551/Project-1/README.md

     # Check if the player's health has dropped to 0 or below.
     if player_health <= 0:
-        print("\nYour health dropped to 0.
+        print("\nYou fainted.
 The computer wins!")  # Announce the computer's victory. break  # Exit the loop since the game is over.